nextstrain/auspice/docs-src/docs/introduction/install.md

 This is useful for debugging, modifying the source code, or using an unpublished feature branch.
-We're going to assume that you have used conda to install nodejs as above.
+We're going to assume that you have used conda to install nodeJS as above.

 ```bash
 # activate the correct conda enviornment